earthlab/earthpy/CONTRIBUTING.rst

 **Note to Windows users**

-To use ``make`` you will need to install and configure GNU Make for Windows.
+To use ``make`` you will need to install and configure GNU Make for Windows, e.g., using chocolatey: https://chocolatey.org/packages/make

 Optional: testing multiple python versions locally
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^